Contact Lenses And Dry Eye In Macleod Trail, Alberta

 So how can Dry Eye sufferers achieve a happy medium?

-New Contact Lens Technologies in Airdrie Offer New Forms of Relief
+New Contact Lens Technologies in Bridgeland Offer New Forms of Relief

 It wasn’t too long ago that the idea of robots and self-driving cars were solely referred to in science fiction books and films.
 Today, these technologies exist, and they’re being applied in many industries from automotive to fashion, medicine, and more.
 The world of eye care is replete with technological innovations as well.

 Since the first contact lens was created in the 19th century, contacts have come a long way.
 Over the years, this first version gave birth to contacts made from gas permeable and silicone hydrogel materials.
 Furthermore, contact lenses have gotten smaller and more effective at correcting vision problems, such as Dry Eye (scleral lenses).

 Several new advancements in contact lens development include elements such as center-distance multifocal lenses.
 The theory is that because each individual’s pupil size is different, the lenses must be customized accordingly.
 Center-distance multifocal contacts are adjusted for a patient’s unique pupil size and fit.

 Photochromic eyeglasses aren’t new, but the contact lens versions certainly are.
 Traditional photochromic eyeglasses change according to the type of light they’re exposed to.
 In other words, they automatically darken in the sunlight and become lighter in the dark, which allows the wearer to use them as both glasses and sunglasses.
 What is new, however, is the development of contact lenses which can do exactly the same thing.

 Scleral Lenses are larger in size than traditional contact lenses, as they sit on the white part of the eye — the sclera.
 These lenses replace help those with corneal problems see clearly and comfortably.